sarakhandaker/seattle-parks-rails/README.md

 * Data
     * /User can see the busiest parks (density)
     * /User can see data on visits vs weather
-    * /User can see what percentage of the parks they have visited
+    * User can see what percentage of the parks they have visited

 ## Color Pallete
 #2A3C2B